Axway/amplify-central/content/en/docs/connect_manage_environ/manage_services/add_api_service.md

 linkTitle: Add an API Service
 weight: 20
 date: 2021-02-09
-description: Learn how to create an API service asset on your environment.
 ---
+This topic explains how to create an API service asset on your environment.

 ## Add an API service